wesleywerner/eureka-docs/source/cookbook/doors/index.rst

 .. image:: doors-03.png

-* Enter linedef edit mode (:kbd:`l`) and select the front/rear sides of the door
+* Enter Linedef edit mode (:kbd:`l`) and select the front/rear sides of the door

 .. image:: doors-05.png

-* The door raises into the ceiling, set the front upper sidedef texture to the `ICKDOOR1` texture.
+* The door raises into the ceiling, set the front upper Sidedef texture to the `ICKDOOR1` texture.

 .. image:: doors-06.png